Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-Before stating the main result of this subsection, Theorem \ref{2208221223}, we introduce the spherical gradient and spherical Laplacian without using differential geometry terminology.
-For a function $f$ on $\cM$, we denote $F_f(x)=f\big(\frac{x}{|x|}\big)$.
+Before stating the main result of this subsection (Theorem \ref{2208221223}), we introduce the notions of the spherical gradient and the spherical Laplacian, formulated without differential geometric terminology.
+For a function $f$ on $\cM$, we denote $F_f(x):=f\big(\frac{x}{|x|}\big)$.
 We also denote

 The spherical gradient and spherical Laplacian of $f\in C^{\infty}(\cM)$, denoted by $\nabla_\bS f$ and $\Delta_\bS f$, are defined by

 Direct calculation shows that: \begin{itemize} \item For any $f\in C_c^{\infty}(\cM)$ and $g\in C^{\infty}(\cM)$\,,